umich-hist-399/campus-histories/essays/world-war-two.md

 date: 2017
 ---
 {% include jumbotron.html
-title="How World War Two shaped the University" image="images/diag-march.jpg" text="During WWII, many programs and policies arose that left a lasting legacy upon the University of Michigan." %}
+title="How World War II shaped the University" image="images/diag-march.jpg" text="During WWII, many programs and policies arose that left a lasting legacy upon the University of Michigan." %}